YuFuOliver/VCVI_Replication_Package/README.md

 ---

 ## Usage
-The packages are highly user-friendly, although how to use the package is not the main purpose of this repository.
+The packages are highly user-friendly.
+However, the purpose of this repository is to introduce how to replicate the paper but not to explain how to use the packages.

 The packages support user-defined posterior distributions or any model written in **Stan**.